-Please schedule a conversation with the professor to take place by Week 5 of the semester, to discuss your proposed topic: 1/6 of project grade or 5% of course grade.
+Please schedule a conversation with the professor to take place by Week 5 to discuss your proposed topic: 1/6 of project grade or 5% of course grade.

 - b.
 Research: Conduct research using scholarly and, if relevant, non-scholarly sources to learn more about your topic.
 In the above examples, you would research i) studies of the spirituality of the Ignatian Exercises and of their use among incarcerated populations; or ii) impact of Nature Deficit Disorder and the healing effects of nature immersion in relation to trauma.
-Bibliography (rubric to be provided) of eight high-quality sources, at least four of them scholarly is due Week 8: 1/3 of project grade or 10% of course grade. - c.
-Class Presentation: Create a 20-minute presentation to be given in class at the end of the semester.
+Bibliography (rubric to be provided) of eight high-quality sources, at least four of them scholarly, is due Week 8: 1/3 of project grade or 10% of course grade. - c.
+Class Presentation: Create a 20-minute presentation to be given in class.
 This presentation will show us what you learned in your research (perhaps, if applicable, also invite us to experience something of this topic), as well as showing its significance for your present or possible ministry focus and/or your scholarly journey.
 Rubric will be provided.
-Note that the rubrics for options i and ii above will be slightly different to recognize the relatively stronger scholarly focus of i and the explicit creative dimension included in ii.
 Regardless of which option you choose, see how creatively or interactively you can present what you have learned.
-Give us a taste of your subject see if you can help us experience how it works or why it matters.
-These presentations will take place in Weeks 12 and 13 of the semester.
+Give us a taste of your subject help us experience how it works or why it matters.
+These presentations will take place in Weeks 13 and 14 of the semester.
 Please submit your PowerPoint or Prezi via Canvas by the beginning of the class session at which you are presenting.
-1/2 of project grade or 15% of course grade. - 5) Attendance and Participation in class, in small group work, and in personal engagement with the weekly readings and practices throughout the semester.
-This component has to do with presence to the course process and authentic engagement with readings, discussions, daily prayer practices, and one another.
+1/2 of project grade or 15% of course grade. - 6) Attendance and Participation in class, in small group work, and in personal engagement with the weekly readings and practices throughout the semester.
 20% of grade.